Kenyel Brown: Murder series

-The murders began on December 7, 2019, when Brown shot dead 31-year-old Lauren Hattington in River Rouge.
+The murders began on December 7, 2019, when Brown shot dead 31-year-old Loren Harrington in River Rouge.

 On January 30, 2020, Brown visited some friends from his youth, 48-year-old Dorian Patterson and his brother Gerald, with whom he drank alcohol.
 After Gerald left the house and went to work, 52-year-old Kimberly Green and 44-year-old Clifton Smith came by the house.
 Late in the evening, a quarrel occurred between the pair and Brown, who proceeded to shoot and kill Green and Patterson, as well as non-lethally wounding Smith, who managed to leave the crime scene and report the incident to the police.
 Based on his testimony and that of Gerald Patterson, Kenyel Brown was put on the wanted list.

 On February 18, Brown shot and killed 49-year-old Garcius Woodyard in Highland Park while trying to rob him.

-Two days later, 41-year-old Amir Thaxton was shot dead inside of his clothing store in Detroit, with his money, valuables, and Caravan stolen after.
+Two days later, 41-year-old Amir Thaxton was shot dead inside his clothing store in Detroit, with his money, valuables, and Caravan stolen after.
 Thaxton was familiar with Brown.
-On the day of the murder, he was recorded visiting him on video surveillance, as well as his car, and on this basis, became a suspect in his murder.
-Two days after, Brown shot dead 36-year-old Eugene Jennings while trying to steal a car.
+On the day of the murder, he was recorded visiting him on video surveillance, as well as his car, and on this basis, he became a suspect in his murder.

+Two days later, Brown shot dead 36-year-old Eugene Jennings while trying to steal a car.
 According to the investigators, he was his last known victim.
+The manhunt for Brown was led by the United States Marshal Service Detroit Fugitive Apprehension Team and the Bureau of Alcohol, Tobacco, Firearms and Explosives Detroit Field Division.

 Death

 On February 24, 2020, Brown was seen visiting an adult bookstore in Oak Park.
 He was identified by two employees who called the police.
 Brown was unable to escape in time, as the police soon cordoned off several blocks and began a search operation to detain him.
-Brown attempted to sneak away by moving through houses, but was spotted by tenants, after which he was surrounded by law enforcement officers in a backyard.
+Brown attempted to sneak away by moving through houses but was spotted by tenants, after which he was surrounded by law enforcement officers in a backyard.
 While trying to detain him, Brown attempted suicide by shooting himself in the head.
-He remained alive, but due to complications, he died four days later on February 28.
+He remained alive, but due to complications, he died four days later, on February 28.